psyfix/Offensive-Security-Notes/OSCP/Learning Curves.md

 Look at the files infront of you.
 They are not just there for no reason.

 Check nmap for common namnes to add to hosts file.

+Check burp for passive requests being made in the background on a web application.
 ```

 ### Exploiting